FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

   -d:release -o:nimweb.n   --passL:"-static" web.nim
 ```

-The last step is to send the compiled program to the cloud machine:
+The last step is to send the compiled program to the cloud machine,
+which can be done through the `scp` command, a version of the `cp`
+command that can send files from a point in the cloud to another.

 ```shell
 scp -P2222 nimweb.n strue028@medicina.tips:~/public_html/nim/